SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/pubsub/ShareablePipelines.md

 </div>

 :::info
-Please note, this Pipeline is read only in _App Project_.
-Only configs can be added and edited for this Pipeline here in _app Project_.
+Please note, this Pipeline is marked as **read-only** in _App Project_.
+Only configs can be added and edited for this Pipeline here in _App Project_.
 :::

-For Jobs, User doesn't need to import a Pipeline.
-When they create a Job in _App project_, they would be able to select any Pipeline from _Base Project_ in the Pipeline operator. all configs from _Base Project_ and _App project_ are available here in Job screen.
+For Jobs, a User doesn't need to import a Pipeline.
+When they create a Job in _App project_ they would be able to select any Pipeline from _Base Project_ in the Pipeline operator.
+All configs from _Base Project_ and _App project_ are then available here in Job.

 Please see the below video for sharing **Configured Pipelines** in Jobs.